-Before coming to Duluth to practice architecture Francis H. Fitzpatrick had the benefit of study and training under the greatest masters of the art in Scotland and England and also with several prominent firms in America.
+Before coming to Duluth to practice architecture Francis H.Fitzgerald had the benefit of study and training under the greatest masters of the art in Scotland and England and also with several prominent firms in America.

-Mr. Fitzpatrick was born in Scotland May 28, 1880.
+Mr. Fitzgerald was born in Scotland May 28, 1880.
 He was liberally educated and holds diplomas and other certificates of proficiency from the Royal Institute of British Architects, the London Institute of Technology and the Technical Schools of South Kensington, London.
 He came alone to the United States in 1907, and for a time was employed as an architectural engineer at Martin’s Ferry, Ohio.
 He was an architect’s assistant to the firm of Janssen & Abbot at Pittsburgh, and similarly was engaged at Chicago with Shepley, Rutan & Collidge, and also with two foremost Chicago architects, Jarvis Hunt and D. I. Burnham & Company.

 In 1913 he came to Duluth and a year later opened an office for himself in the Alworth Building.